suzhenye/k8s-from-scratch/CoreOS-Bringup.md

 sda                           8:0    0 119.2G  0 disk
 ```

 On my machine, that's `/dev/sda`, but yours may be different.
-Then, install CoreOS:
+Install
+CoreOS to that device, specifying our minimal cloud-init:

 ```console
 ramdisk$ sudo coreos-install -d /dev/sda -c cloud-init